25th-floor/dluphpsettings/README.md

 ---------------------

 1. Go to your project's directory.
-2. Clone this project into your `./vendor` directory as a `dlu/dluphpsettings` module:
+2. Clone this project into your `./vendor` directory as a `DluPhpSettings` module:

-     `git clone https://bitbucket.org/dlu/dluphpsettings.git ./vendor/dlu/dluphpsettings`
+     `git clone https://bitbucket.org/dlu/dluphpsettings.git ./vendor/DluPhpSettings`

 3. Follow the Post installation steps bellow

 Installation - with Composer
 ----------------------------

-If you are using Composer in your application to install dependencies, you can use it to facilitate the installation of DluPhpSettings too.

 1. Go to your project's directory.
 2. Edit your `composer.json` file and add `"dlu/dluphpsettings": "dev-master"` into `require` section.